Pet Sounds: Side two

-"I Know There's an Answer", initially titled "Let Go Your Ego" and "Hang On to Your Ego", portrays an individual reluctant to advise others on improving their lifestyle.
+"I Know There's an Answer", initially titled "Let Go Your Ego" and "Hang On to Your Ego", portrays an individual reluctant to advise others on their lifestyle.
 Its lyrics sparked internal controversy over perceived allusions to drug culture.
 (Note: Loren Schwartz, who introduced Wilson to LSD, later reflected that Wilson experienced "the full-on ego death.
 It was a beautiful thing.")
-Wilson later stated that the original chorus contained "an inappropriate lyric" which he dedicated "a lot of thought" before revising, resulting in a song he later described as rejecting escapist LSD culture.
+Wilson stated that the chorus contained "an inappropriate lyric" which he dedicated much thought to revising, resulting in a song he later described as rejecting escapist LSD culture.
 The track feature a bass harmonica solo performed by session musician Tommy Morgan.
-According to Lambert, "More so than any other song on the album, this one celebrates instruments and instrumental colours."

-"Here Today" is narrated from an ex-boyfriend's perspective warning of inevitable heartbreak in new relationships.
-Wilson described the track as an experiment in basslines, aiming to feature a bass guitar played an octave higher as the lead instrument.
+"Here Today" is narrated from an ex-boyfriend's perspective, warning of inevitable heartbreak in new relationships.
+Wilson described the track as an experiment in basslines, featuring a bass guitar played an octave higher as the lead instrument.
 It was the last song written for the album.
-(Note: Asher said, "'Here Today' contains a little more of me both lyrically and melodically than Brian.")
-Perone suggested that the high-register bass echoes elements of "God Only Knows", interpreting the narrator as cautioning the latter's protagonist about the impermanence of romantic promises.
+Asher referred to the song as a "little more of me both lyrically and melodically than Brian."

 "I Just Wasn't Made for These Times" addresses social alienation.
 Wilson described the song as depicting someone like himself "crying because he thought he was too advanced" and might "leave people behind".
 The instrumentation incorporates harpsichord, tack piano, flutes, temple blocks, timpani, and an Electro-Theremin performed by its inventor Paul Tanner.
 Lambert called the chorus vocals, constructed through repeat overdubbing, emblematic of his "progressive vision for the album".

-"Run, James, Run" served as the working title for the second instrumental track, "Pet Sounds", initially intended for use in a James Bond film.
-Its percussion involved Coca-Cola cans and a güiro.
-Perone observes that while the piece emphasizes lead guitar—aligning with the Beach Boys' surf music background—its "elaborate arrangement", featuring layered "auxiliary percussion", "abruptly changing textures", and minimal use of traditional rock drumming, distinguishes it from a surf composition.
-Lambert interprets the track as a "musical synopsis" of the album's key themes and a reflective pause for the narrator following the emotional climax of "Here Today".